 Visual and Performing Arts

-Young children love music, and our music teacher gives the three- and four year olds an opportunity to enjoy singing, dancing, movement, finger plays and percussion instruments.
+Young children love music, and our music teacher gives the two-four year olds an opportunity to enjoy singing, dancing, movement, finger plays and percussion instruments.
 These lessons help children develop their coordination, their awareness of sounds and rhythm and their understanding of music structure.
 The Elementary students learn to use their voice as an instrument, singing clearly without tension and with clear intonation.
 Students continue to develop their sense of rhythm and timing, and learn to recognize visual and aural rhythmic patterns.

 Children begin to write and perform skits in the Primary program.
 They learn simple dance choreography and movement.
 In Elementary, the students continue to write and create skits related to their classroom study, and in Upper Elementary, they perform in the Upper Elementary play under the direction of our drama and dance teacher.
 Every child has a part and the rehearsals extend for a five-week period.
 Recent performances have included Dear Edwina, Seussical, The Music Man, Honk!, and Allie in Wonderland, an original musical commissioned by the school.